-Both replacement and new pipelines will be underground, so will necessitate an open trench during construction.
+Both replacement and new pipeline will be underground and will necessitate an open trench during construction.
 Some easements and crossings may have some impact on traffic and access to businesses and homes.

 Those who want to learn more about the project may receive regular updates on the Web at www.southdavispipe